kersorianek/mon-portfolio/_posts/2022-10-10-Project-Management-Beginner's Guide.md

-In conclusion, project management can seem daunting at first, but learning the basics of project management can provide numerous benefits.
+Project management can seem daunting at first, but learning the basics of project management can provide numerous benefits.
 Key concepts in project management include defining a project, managing the triple constraints of scope, time, and cost, managing stakeholders, and understanding project management methodologies.
 The project management process groups include initiating, planning, executing, monitoring and controlling, and closing.

 **[⬆ back to top](#i-key-concepts-in-project-management-for-beginners)**